BNP Paribas agrees to buy Rabobank's Polish unit for $1.4 billion

 Kamil Stolarski, an analyst with Espirito Santo, said the acquisition would still only give BNP Paribas 4.3 percent of the Polish market by assets.
 "As it is still not a significant share I would expect them to try to buy more banks," he said.

-In another recent deal, Poland's top lender PKO PKO.WA bought the Polish units of Sweden's Nordea (NDA.ST) for 694 million euros ($941 million) in June.
+In another recent deal, Poland's top lender PKO PKO.WA bought the Polish units of Sweden's Nordea (NDA.ST) for 694 million euros in June.

 (Additional reporting by Lionel Laurent and Matthias Blamont in Paris, with Sara Webb in Amsterdam and Carmel Crimmins in Dublin; Writing by Christian Lowe; Editing by David Holmes and Mark Potter)